 - patients’ increasing demands and expectations for high-quality health care services

 Overall, the health of the EU population has never been better.
 Infant mortality has fallen sharply in recent years and life expectancy at birth has increased.

-The EU’s population is ageing: by 2020, there will be 40 % more people aged 75 and above compared to 1990.
+But the EU’s population is ageing: by 2020, there will be 40 % more people aged 75 and above compared to 1990, and around 25 % of people will be over 65.
 The ageing population will require more and better health services.